Aquatic-gg/docs/docs/aquaticcrates/basic/reward/reward.md

   - Depending on your server version.
 This is where you paste your item ID (ex.
 DIAMOND_AXE).
 Also involves multiple compatibilities such as replacing <id> with the following: `nexo:<id>`, `itemsadder:<id>`, `oraxen:<id>`, `base64:<id>` (Base64 also includes using `/waves itemconvert`).

 `display-name: "<gray>Example"`
   - Display name is what the item is displayed as.
-Uses minimessage for formatting.
+Uses minimessage for formatting LINK

 `amount: 1`
   - The amount of the item (int amount).
 Also useful for give-item.